iwewe/odoo-ubuntu/README.md

-# Odoo Installation Script for Ubuntu Server 23.10
+# Odoo 17 Installation Script for Ubuntu Server 23.10

-This script automates the installation process of latest Odoo version , a powerful and customizable open-source business management platform, on Ubuntu server 23.10.
+This script automates the installation process of Odoo 17 version , a powerful and customizable open-source business management platform, on Ubuntu server 23.10.
 Whether you're setting up Odoo for development, testing, or production, this script streamlines the installation steps, saving you time and ensuring a consistent setup.

 ## Features: